PTsolvers/Galileo23-MC1-GPU/README.md

 This simple iterations results in a Picrad-like scheme; simple but not ideal in terms of number of iterations to converge to a given tolerance.

-> :bulb: This simple "pseudo-transient" scheme can be accelerated by using a second order scheme.
+> :eyes: This simple "pseudo-transient" scheme can be accelerated by using a second order scheme.
 This is on-going research.
 Check out [this lecture](https://pde-on-gpu.vaw.ethz.ch/lecture3/#solving_elliptic_pdes) and [related publication (Räss et al., 2022)](https://gmd.copernicus.org/articles/15/5757/2022/) if curious about it.

 To proceed, start from the `diffusion_2D_fun.jl` script from [this previous step](#solving-transient-2d-diffusion-on-the-cpu-i) and make sure the new physics is correctly implemented.
 In a second step, we will then port it to GPU kernel programming.